Teachers - AP Course Audit begins accepting submissions of materials for new courses that will be offered in the 2017-18 school year.

 - Gives colleges and universities confidence that AP courses are designed to meet the same clearly articulated college-level criteria across high schools.

-More than 126,000 AP teachers in more than 15,000 high schools have completed the rigorous review process conducted by college and university faculty on behalf of the College Board.
+More than 150,000 AP Teachers in more than 16,000 schools have completed the rigorous review process conducted by college and university faculty on behalf of the College Board.

 As a result of the AP Course Audit, admissions officers and college faculty can be assured of the rigor of the courses that carry the AP label on student transcripts.